codeboltai/codeboltai.github.io/docs/api/llm/inference.md

       description: The input message or prompt to be sent to the LLM.
     - name: llmrole
       typeName: string
       description: The role of the LLM to determine which model to use.
+This parameter is optional.
   returns:
     signatureTypeName: Promise
     description: A promise that resolves with the LLM's response.